 With more than 150 acts from the Illawarra, throughout Australia and overseas, music fans will have plenty of choice at the annual four-day event at Bulli Showground on January 16-19.

-The headline acts will be appearing on multiple occasions and on different stages.
+The final program was released this week, and the headline acts will be appearing on multiple occasions and on different stages.

 This includes perennial festival favourite Eric Bogle performing four times, as will the Toe-Sucking Cowgirls.